MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

  * **Size limit.** The upper limit of .xlsx files for upload is 1.5 GB.
 If your upload file is larger than 1.5 GB, use the .csv format instead.
  * **No formulas or macros.** Include no formulas or macros in cells in the .xlsx file.
 * **No special objects.** Do not include charts, images, pivot tables, or other such entities in the file.
  * **Accepted number and date formats.** While .csv files require U.S. delimiter and date format, this restriction does _not_ apply to .xslx files.
 You can use the formats for other locales in .xlsx files.
-For more information, see [Apply the correct format](#apply-the-correct-format).
+For more information, see [Apply the correct data type](#apply-the-correct-data-type).
  * **Internal structure.** See the following section, [Structure an .xlsx file](#structure-an-xlsx-file) to learn how to structure the columns and rows in an .xlsx file for successful upload.

  ### Structure an .xlsx file